dotnet/docs/docs/core/tools/dotnet-build.md

 `PROJECT | SOLUTION`

 The project or solution file to build.
-If a project or solution file is not specified, MSBuild searches the current working directory for a file that has a file extension that ends in *proj* and uses that file.
+If a project or solution file is not specified, MSBuild searches the current working directory for a file that has a file extension that ends in either *proj* or *sln* and uses that file.

 ## Options